babalugats76/mern-starter/README.md

 };
 ```

-- Create a collections named `todos` in your MongoDB database
+- Create a collection named `todos` in your MongoDB database
 - Populate your `todos` collection with a sample data of the following form:

 ```